Even I, as someone who’s been on my fair share of road trips, learned quickly…

 New Hampshire

 My hometown of Portsmouth is rich with history!
 Take a self-guided walking tour and see for yourself.
 Here’s a list of the places to stop.
+They’re even hosting a History of Thanskgiving tour at Strawberry Banke.

 New Jersey